 A guide to British game birds

-Since we host such a vast array of game bird, it can be easy to lose track of which one’s which and when they’re in season.
-That’s why we’ve created this handy guide for everything you need know about British game birds.
+Since we host such a vast array of game birds, it can be easy to lose track of which one is which and when they’re in season.
+That’s why we’ve created this handy guide for everything you need to know about British game birds, but first, let’s cover what a game bird is.

 Pheasant